AbdelrahmanYahia/wes_gatk/README.md

   --index-fasta         Index fasta file

 Variant caller configuration:
-  --known-variants path
+  --padding N           Interval padding to include --known-variants-indels path
+                        path to reference fasta file --known-variants-indels2 path
+                        path to reference fasta file --known-variants-snps path
-                        path to reference fasta file
+                        path to reference fasta file --caller-extra-args '-args'
+                        Extra arguments for caller, use it with no spaces and add = ( --caller-extra-args='-arg1 -arg2' )

 Snakemake Options:
   --dry-run             performs snakemake dry run --export-dag          performs snakemake dry run and exports DAG --smk-extra-args ='-args'
-                        A string value of extra args for snakemake(must be used with = with no spaces (--smk-extra-args='-arg1 -arg2')) --parse-snakemake-output
+                        A string value of extra args for snakemake(must be used with = with no spaces (--smk-extra-args='-arg1 -arg2'))
+  --parse-snakemake-output
                         prints progress bar instead of snakemake regular output

 Annotation configuration:
   --annovar-protocol str
-                        Annovar Protocol defaults: refGene,avsnp150,clinvar_20
+                        Annovar Protocol defaults: refGene,avsnp150,clinvar_20221231,cosmic70,dbnsfp31a_interpro,EAS.sites.2015_08,EUR.sites.2015_08,gme,gnomad211_exome,SAS.sites.2015_08
-                        221231,cosmic70,dbnsfp31a_interpro,EAS.sites.2015_08,E
-                        UR.sites.2015_08,gme,gnomad211_exome,SAS.sites.2015_08
   --annovar-operation str
-                        Annovar Protocol defaults: g,f,f,f,f,f,f,f,f,f
+                        Annovar Protocol defaults: g,f,f,f,f,f,f,f,f,f --annovar-extra-args ='-args'
+                        A string value of extra args for annovar(must be used with = with no spaces (--annovar-extra-args='-arg1 -arg2'))
+  --nirvana-extra-args ='-args'
+                        A string value of extra args for nirvana(must be used with = with no spaces (--nirvana-extra-args='-arg1 -arg2'))

 Other:
   --continue            continue analysis when re-run